Thursday 9 July 2015

 Revision and acknowledgements

-This post was first published 9 July 2015 and was updated 20 November 2017, 1 July 2018 and 25 October 2020.
-I am most grateful to Harry Arkwright for images of Hatton House.
+This post was first published 9 July 2015 and was updated 20 November 2017, 1 July 2018, 25 October 2020 and 4 August and 18 October 2024.
+I am most grateful to Harry Arkwright for images of Hatton House, and to Martin Hill for providence for the identity of the mother of Sir Richard Arkwright's illegitimate son.

 1. Hi